Fluoride is a naturally and obviously occurring mineral that helps to mould strong teeth and prevent from cavities.

 The treatment accommodates much higher doses and may offer more speedy benefits.

-Dental cavities are a general chronic childhood disease; dental cavities are five times more common than asthma.
+Dental cavities are the general chronic childhood disease; dental cavities are five times more common than asthma.
 Dentists or doctors should redo fluoride treatment once every 3 to 6 months, depends on a child’s risk of cavities.

 Fluoride recommendations for adults vary.
 If a person is at a somewhat risk of growing tooth decay, professional fluoride treatment can help.
 The Dentists will recommend that people at high risk of cavities get professional fluoride treatments two times a year.

-Also, a person who lives in areas where the water does not carry fluoride may obtain more notable benefits from regular fluoride treatments.
+Also a person who lives in areas where the water does not carry fluoride may obtain more notable benefits from regular fluoride treatments.